Baasic/baasic-sdk-angularjs-articles/README.md

 ##### articleRatingsService

-Baasic Article Ratings Service provides an easy way to consume Baasic Article Ratings REST routes. `articleRatingsService` functions are not bound to a particular article and is meant to be used
+Baasic Article Ratings Service provides an easy way to consume Baasic Article Ratings REST routes. `articleRatingsService` functions are not bound to particular article items but are meant to be used on ratings resources directly.

 * `get` - Gets a single article rating
 * `find` - Finds article ratings by given criteria